shallisey/Coding-Challenges/README.md

    columns = [col for col in range(8)]
    ```
    - Part 2 was a pretty simple challenge.
 I just returned the value that was not in the list of all seat IDs.

+  #### Day 6
+   - No more updates unless something interesting happens.
+   - Instead I am trying my best to comment every step of the challenges.